rtk-rs/rinex-cli/README.md

 [![License](https://img.shields.io/badge/license-MPL_2.0-orange?style=for-the-badge&logo=mozilla)](https://github.com/rtk-rs/rinex-cli/blob/main/LICENSE)

-`rinex-cli` is a command line tool to post process RINEX + SP3 data.
+`rinex-cli` is a command line tool to post process RINEX and SP3 files.

-Since RINEX and SP3 cover many applications, so does `rinex-cli`.
-You can use this toolbox for
+Because RINEX and SP3 cover many applications, `rinex-cli` can be used for many applications.
+The most important being:

+- File management
+  - patching & reworking (for example: zero repair)
+  - splitting: create a batch of files
+  - transposing: to a single timescale, into a batch of timescales
+  - reformat: export to CSV

+- Analysis
-- Analysis and high level report synthesis
+  - generate high level reports

-- Data patching and fixing
-- Data synthesis (RINEX, CSV)
+- Synthesis
+  - generate RINEX (and soon SP3) from provided products

-- Post processed navigation and PVT solutions solving
+- Post processed navigation (`ppp` mode) because it integrates a complete PVT solver (on `ppp` feature only)

-- High precision PVT solutions solving
-- Timing solutions solving
+- CGGTTS solutions solver (`ppp --cggtts` mode) by combining the `ppp` **and** `cggtts` options

 <img src="plots/errors-3d.png" alt="3D Errors" style="display: inline-block; width=100px" />
 <img src="plots/errors-coords.png" alt="3D Errors" style="display: inline-block; width=100px" />

 ## Download the tool

-You can download the latest version from [the release portal](https://github.com/rtk-rs/rinex-cli/releases)
+You can download the latest version from [the release portal](https://github.com/rtk-rs/rinex-cli/releases).

+Two version of the toolbox are automatically released:

+* the smallest is published under the name `rinex-cli` and is only compatible with file management
+* the heaviest allows all features, including the NAV PVT Solver and NAV CGGTTS solutions solver, and is published under the name `rinex-cli-ppp`

 ## Install from Cargo